nitinR9/meteor-smash/README.md

   - Score will be saved for one seesion only i.e on closing of browser tab previously recorded score will be removed.

 ### Controls
-   - Use &uarr; and &darr; keys to switch between weapons provided, default is at 1
+   - Use &uarr; and &darr; keys to switch between weapons provided, default is at 1.
    - Use &larr; and &rarr; keys to move spaceship in left and right direction.
-   - Use Spacebar key to fire your weapons.
+   - Use Spacebar key to fire your weapon.

 ### Instructions
    - Main goal is to make score as high as possible, if there is a new highscore then only it will be saved in browser session.
-   - There is a Rectangular panel that shows the current health, corepower and overload level of spaceship.
+   - There is a Rectangular panel that shows the current health, corepower,overload level and current weapon selected at spaceship.
    - Corepower(yellow bar) indicates energy level required to fire the wepon 2 and 3, if it's zero then those weapons cannot be fired.
    - Overload level(red bar initially empty) means every weapon causes strain towards machinery and increases heat level of the laser canons.
 If it's value is above 80% then you cannot fire weapon 2 and 3.
    - Also, if overload level reaches 100% it's momentarily decrease spaceship's health by 1HP.
 This parameter gradually decreases if weapon is not fired continously or can be lowered by absorbing meteor core [explained afterwards].